edimaudo/hackathon_coding_challenges/PowerCast/readme.md

 - Is there a clear explanation of why prices changed?

 ## Deployment Readiness & Scalability
 The winning model should be ready for integration.

-- Does the model effectively forecast electricity prices for a chosen time period (15-minute, 1-hour, or 1-day ahead)?***
+- Does the model effectively forecast electricity prices for a chosen time period (15-minute, 1-hour, or 1-day ahead)?
 - How well does it perform within the selected timeframe in terms of accuracy and reliability?
 *** Choose 15-minute, 1-hour, or 1-day so you do not have to build multiple models

 ## Report if needed
-20 points
 Can submit a structured report summarizing their work and findings.

 1. Exploratory Data Analysis (EDA)